corbamico/quicklinks-taskbar-cpp/README.md

 ## Usage

 - Run Quicklinks.exe (with config.json in same directory)
-- Pin Quicklinks.exe in frist/or other position of taskbar
+- Pin Quicklinks.exe in taskbar
-- Right click the icon in taskbar, or WIN+\<number>
+- Right/or left click the icon in taskbar, or WIN+\<number>

 ## Screen

 ![screen](./docs/image.png)

-## KnownIssue

-- WIN+\<number> does not work well, if the taskbar alignment is centered.
-- WIN+\<number> does not work well, if secondary monitor.

 ## License